Old Believers: Formation of Old Belief

 The most pressing issue which faced the dissenters was the aging and dying of their priests, ordained according to the old rite before the 1650s.
 As no living bishop joined their cause, new priests could not be consecrated.
 The nonconformists therefore faced the danger of losing the sacraments that could be performed solely by clerics, and much of religious life.

 The southern communities, rather conservative in character, could not countenance this possibility.
 The elderly Abbot Dossifei, who fled as far southward as the Agrakhan Peninsula, is chronicled in dissenter literature as having accepted Joasaph, ordained by a bishop of the established church but supposedly according to the old rite, as a legitimate priest.
 It is noted that this act was controversial.
 Joasaph, with many other nonconformists escaping the authorities, crossed the Polish border and settled in Vetka.
 Some hardliners refused him at first, but upon the death of Kuzma and others, the large community entreated him to serve them.

 After that, state-ordained priests who sought employment with the dissenters, willing to minister according to the pre-Nikonite customs, were gradually received in Vetka, having to undergo re-baptism at first, then being chrismated only.
-"Renegaede" priests were also received in Kerzhenets.
+"Renegade" priests were also received in Kerzhenets.
 These were the beginnings of the priestly (popovtsy) movement, which was also known as the "runaway priests'" movement (beglopopovtsy).
 The details of the "correction" the new clerics were to undergo caused controversy from the beginning.
 As preparing chrism without the approval of a bishop was contrary to canon law, the followers of Deacon Alexander in Kerzhenets were content to have the "runaways" merely abjure the reforms.
 They were countered by Hieromonk Feodosii, who brewed oil by himself, claiming it was permitted by Bishop Paul of Kolomna — who was considered a proto-martyer to the dissenters, as he was supposedly executed by Nikon in 1656.
 Another solution was diluting true chrism, prepared years before and salvaged, with common oil.
 The question of chrismation and other controversies led to the formation of several subgroups, or "accords" as they would become known, in Kerzhenets: The Deaconites, the Sophontites and the Onufrites.

 Andrei Denisov in the Scriptorium, a print from c.
 1800.